 LG G3 International Variants comes with a flexible bootloader other than some locked devices.
 Example- In Samsung, Verizon mobiles come with locked Bootloader.
 We can Unlock your Bootloader using the script.
 This means that different smartphone variants can be easily rooted.
 Also, the device can accept to install TWRP recovery or any other custom recovery file/app alike.

-TWRP recovery is a custom recovery file which must be installed on your devices because you can root them successfully.
+TWRP recovery is a custom recovery file that must be installed on your devices because you can root them successfully.
 In this article, we explained the easiest method to follow and install TWRP recovery on LG G3.
 However, the tool required for rooting this device is the Magisk App.

 With the help of TWRP Recovery, you can quickly flash the latest version of Magisk into your LG G3 to gain root access.
 Before sharing the tutorial, you may want to know that, with the TWRP recovery present on your device, you can easily install any custom ROM or firmware.
 Does it seem complicated?
 Relax, everything will be explained succinctly in bullets.